Your cookie preferences

 You don’t have to use a mortgage broker but it can often be very beneficial to do so.
 They can compare deals for you, including comparing the costs of remortgaging, and help you to decide when is the best time to do so for your circumstances.

-Many brokers charge a fee for their services, and this can be fairly expensive.
-Some charge a flat rate of between £300-£600 and others charge the fees as a percentage of your new mortgage deal, often up to 2% of the total mortgage value.
+Brokers often charge a fee for their services, and this can be fairly expensive.
+Some charge a flat rate of between £300-£600 and others charge a percentage of your new mortgage deal, potentially up to 2% of the total mortgage value.

 Whether you're looking to save money with a remortgage or borrow more, comparing deals with the help of an expert broker can help you get the best deal for your circumstances.

-When looking at remortgage fees, this will apply in most cases as it's unusual (but not unheard of) for lenders to charge no fees for setting up your new deal.
+When looking at remortgage fees, product fees will apply in most cases as it's unusual (but not unheard of) for lenders to set up your new deal for free.
 Sometimes known as an arrangement fee, product fee or application fee, it covers administration costs for the lender.

 No but fee-free remortgage interest rates are typically higher to compensate for the lender not charging one.
 This means that it won't usually be the cheapest option in the long-term if you only consider deals with no fees.